smartmind-team/helm-chart/README.md

 ## __Adding New Charts__
 After testing the helm chart on your system and you are certain that it has no errors, create a new branch with the correct version in your `Chart.yaml` and commit.

-Then make a pull request into main.
-After getting reviewed merge into main.
+After making a pull request into main create a new release.
 This results in the `github action` running to create a `.tgz` in the gh-pages branch.
 The github pages then can be used by helm to pull from this private github repository.

 ## __Using the Helm Charts__
 The helm charts are hosted in the gh-pages of this repository.
 Proceed with the following commands to utilize the helm charts.